rovyo/FastFlags-Collective/README.md

 <h3 align="center">Announcement: Leave the server that was linked here.
 You you wont get anything from this community.
 Their server reached 1.4k Members?!
 That's crazy i wonder who got them that much members surely it isn't from here..
  Tell em boosters to unboost & leave the server https://discord.gg/Q5JKyzuNRC.
 Newgens are crazy man...</h3>

+# ANY ADMINS INSIDE THIS SERVER IF U NUKE IT DM ME ILL GIVE U A PRIZE

 ##### Version: 8.6.0 [4/1/2024]
 * **117 Currently Listed**